March 13, 2023

 7. Properly bucketing labor to align with heads of claim.
 This involves determining whether labor positions are time-related or task-related (or some combination of the two) and, therefore, whether they are more appropriately included in a delay analysis or a productivity analysis.

-8. Quantifying average labor rates.
+8. Quantifying average direct and indirect labor rates.
 When pricing a change order or a claim, one often uses an average labor rate to quantify the costs of additional labor hours.
 One must ensure that the labor costs align with the labor being claimed.
 For example, to price additional craft labor hours, one does not want to include in the average the lower hourly rates for less-skilled positions such as spotters and clean-up personnel.

 1 For the avoidance of doubt, I note that this blog addresses onsite labor alone.
 Head office/home office labor is purposefully excluded from the discussion.